 By the mid-thirties, economic recovery in Japan was well underway.
 In 1936 Japan had full employment.
 Arms production stimulated the economy, with the devaluation of its currency, the Yen, helping to bring a recovery in exports.
 The importation of luxury goods had begun rising, worsening Japan's trade imbalance and Japan was forced to ship abroad nearly half of its gold reserves.
 Then the government cracked down on the importation of luxury goods, while it continued production for the military.

 Japan's was preparing for the possibility of another world war.
 Strategic materials were available through trade with the Western powers, but Japan's strategic thinkers believed that Japan should not count on these.
-They believed that for a long war their coungtry needed to self-sufficient in resources, including resources available fromto it in China.
+They believed that for a long war their country needed to be self-sufficient in resources, including resources available to it from China.

 The public was still inclined to support the military in its actions abroad, which it saw as in the interest of the nation.
 The public supported a strong military, but in elections in April, 1937, it demonstrated that it also preferred that the military not run the government.
 In June a new government was formed in Japan under the leadership of Prince Fumimaro Konoe.

 Konoe belonged to a most prestigious family dating back before the 1200s.
 He was a man who knew influential people in the military, business and government.
 His prestige had made him many friends.
 He was a social gadfly but sincere.
 He believed that Japan could pursue its goals without quarreling factions or parties.
 Emperor Hirohito placed some hope in Konoe and suggested that he begin his term by making a radio broadcast to the nation promising reconciliation between the army, the political parties and the public.